ameli/imate/tests/README.rst

 Tests
 =====

-The modules in this dorectory is used for the test on `travis-ci <https://travis-ci.com/github/ameli/TraceInv>`_.
+The modules in this directory is used for the test on `travis-ci <https://travis-ci.com/github/ameli/TraceInv>`_.

 ------------------------
 Testing TraceInv Package